robert-s-hogan/react-query-pagination-assessment/README.md

 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+This project can be used for anyone who wants to work with the [Star Wars Free API](https://swapi.dev/).

 <p align="right">(<a href="#top">back to top</a>)</p>